-Chrissi island or Gaidouronisi is located 8 miles south of Ierapetra city, in the open Libyan Sea.
+Chrissi island or Gaidouronisi is located 8 miles south of Ierapetra city, in the open South Cretan Sea.
 It is a flat islet very famous for its tropical blue water that cover all possible palette hues of blue and green, the protected forest with large juniper trees and the thousands of broken shells that make the sand pinkish.
 The residents of Ierapetra love this island and call it simply "the Island".
 It is said that years ago by Gianni Agnelli, the chairman of Ferrari, wanted to buy the island to make it a tourist attraction.

 Chrissi takes its name (golden in Greek) after the white sand that covers the entire island and comes mainly from shell debris.
 The tropical beaches are crowded by many visitors who come by the excursion boats that leave Ierapetra in the morning and return in the afternoon.
 Chrissi has been declared as an area of natural beauty and it is strictly prohibited to camp and spend your night here.
 You must keep away from the fragile juniper trees and avoid not collecting sand or shells.

 The thousands of visitors arriving daily by boat from Ierapetra to Chrissi island mainly swim on the beach of Belegrina or Golden Beach.
 Bright blue waters, white sand with pink shades from the thousands of broken shells, and the junipers that hold the sand with their huge roots are the backdrop that makes anyone fall in love with this place.